morandd/aframe-heatmap3d/README.md

 You can exlcude zero values in the data by using `ignoreZeroValues`, however if you do this you must use `scaleOpacity:true`, since the way the component hides these pixels is by setting them to 0% opacity.
 You can still set `opacityMin:1` to if you'd like all the >0 values to be displayed without any opacity.

+If you want to _stack_ several semi-tranparent maps, you have to place them in your AFrame scene (the HTML) in order from back toward the camera.
+AFrame seems to render things in the sequence they appear, so if you put something close to the camera, that will draw first and never do the Z-buffer opacity testing for items drawn behind it.

 ### Color Palettes ###
 There are a few built-in palettes: